 Now comes the real challenge - pulling the carrier film off the masked surface.
 The carrier film tried to pull up the masks, so next time, I'll pat my hand onto the adhesive surface of the carrier film to reduce the tackiness of the carrier film.
 I allowed the carrier film to pull off the various stencils and marking masks, and eventually had the carrier sheet clear of the remaining masks.
 I used a pair of tweezers to pull up any other marking masks that needed to go.

 I applied Tamiya Flat Yellow to the exposed surfaces of the display base, working in fine misty layers to build up the color from the underlying black.
 It took a number of coats through the airbrush, but it was eventually bright enough for my purposes.
 I used Tamiya Flat White over the Yellow for the alignment crosses as white goes down easier over yellow than black.
 The Tamiya Flat Red finsihed up the process.
 Once these had dried, I pulled up the mask and was stunned how sharp the markings came out.
 You can see in this image how my painted base appears next to the pre-printed base sheet that would have been 'Plan B' had my painting failed.

 You can use these display bases for a variety of science fiction subjects, for example, here is one of my Maschinen Krieger figures on the base.
 You'll see this base again when the real subject is finished and I can apply the appropriate weathering to the surface to match the theme/subject.

-I am pleasantly surprised at the results of this project and doubly pleased with the Mig One-Shot Primer for not pulling up off the plastic surface when the masks were removed.
+I am pleasantly surprised at the results of this project.
 I've seen photos online of these display bases used for the Bandai Star Wars spacecraft models as well as other subjects, and now I understand why they are popular!